GrimmReaper1O1/questionnaire_comercial/README.md

-The questionnaire is built to utilize a theory of memory which allows for the cementation of memory via it's usage to answer questions.
+The questionnaire is built to utilize a theory of memory, which allows for the cementation of memory via its usage to answer questions.
 Knowledge learnt from the subject page is thus utilized to answer a series of quesitons based on such knowledge.
 The subject page is meant to consist of lengthy text and ment to overwhelm the individual with information.
-Hints can be used to jog the memory if the student but should only be used to initially mislead in order for the student to get the question wrong.
-Each individual quesiton set revolves so this is meant to be done on the first question.
+Hints can be used to jog the memory of the student but should only be used to initially mislead in order for the student to get the question wrong.
+Each individual quesiton set revolves.
+This is meant to be done on the first question.
 There should be at least four questions in each question set based on information needed to solve each question.
-At the end of the quesiton set information as a hint could be given which jogs the students memory in the right direction.
+At the end of the quesiton set, information as a hint could be given which jogs the students memory in the right direction.
 There is an answer to every choice of quesiton and a reply to every choice of answer.
 These can be utilized to remind the individual of both how they got something right and how they got something wrong.
 Information can be